Distilling human mobility models with symbolic regression: Discussion and Conclusions

-We gain insight into human mobility from not only the SR-derived explicit mathematical models, but also how key factors are progressively incorporated as the allowed model complexity increases.
-As shown in Fig.~\ref{fig:srmain}d and Extended Data Fig.~\ref{fig:srextend}c, SR first captures the distance friction effect——near destinations attract more people than distant ones——at complexity 3, suggesting it is the principal effect governing human mobility.
+Genetic programming-based SR not only enables us to examine the optimality of existing models, but also sheds light on how key factors are progressively incorporated as the allowed model complexity increases.
+As shown in Fig.~\ref{fig:srmain}d and Supplementary Fig.~\ref{fig:srextend}c, SR first captures the distance friction effect——near destinations attract more people than distant ones——at complexity 3, suggesting it is the primary effect governing human mobility.
 Another key factor revealed by SR is the destination attractiveness (represented by population), which is mostly incorporated into the models at complexity 5.
 Places with larger populations tend to attract more mobility flows, as they provide a greater number and diversity of goods, services, and job opportunities.
 Most SR models at complexity 7 and 9 share the form of $g(w_j,r_j)/f(d_{ij})$, which still combine the destination attractiveness and the distance friction effect, yet with more complex function forms for one or both effects.
 As complexity further increases, the SR models become inconsistent across datasets and difficult to explain.
 These models are not likely to be general models for mobility flows, but capturing the characteristics of a single dataset.